Stimulant Drugs Overview

 What Is a Stimulant?

-Stimulants are a class of drugs that have an exciting effect on the central nervous system.
+Stimulant drugs are a class of drugs that have an exciting effect on the central nervous system.
 These drugs can create feelings of increased energy or elation, which is why they are often abused for performance enhancement or recreation.
 Though the short-term effects on the brain can be desirable, stimulants can have dangerous long-term effects.

 Are Prescription ADHD Drugs Stimulants?

-Medications commonly used to treat attention deficit hyperactivity disorder (ADHD) in adults and children are stimulants.
+Medications commonly used to treat attention deficit hyperactivity disorder (ADHD) in adults and children are stimulant drugs.
 When taken as prescribed, they can be an effective treatment as they help increase focus.
 However, when taken without underlying medical need, the drugs have just as high potential for abuse as illicit stimulants like cocaine.

-What are common prescription stimulants?
+What are common prescription stimulant Drugs?

 - Dextroamphetamine (Dexedrine®): Dextroamphetamine is prescribed to treat ADHD and narcolepsy.